magnimel/AI4SG-Hackathon/documentation.md

 #### Participant 3 -- name
 - **% Usage**:: Detail the percentage of AI tool usage by the participant across different project phases, such as brainstorming, development, documentation, and testing.
 Specify which tools were used most frequently.

-#### Participant 4 -- name
-- **% Usage**: Detail the percentage of AI tool usage by the participant across different project phases, such as brainstorming, development, documentation, and testing.
-Specify which tools were used most frequently.

 #### Participant 5 -- name
 - **% Usage**: Detail the percentage of AI tool usage by the participant across different project phases, such as brainstorming, development, documentation, and testing.
 Specify which tools were used most frequently.